 - Private (commercial) businesses, who may own one, a few or a larger group of care homes.
 In this sector, the ten largest companies run 20% of the care homes in the UK, with Four Seasons Health Care, Bupa Care Homes, HC-One and Barchester Healthcare running nearly 1,200 care homes between them.

 - Non-profit organisations, such as charities and housing associations.

 - Local authorities, who mostly run residential homes rather than nursing homes.
-There used to be many more local authority run care homes than there are today as social care provision is usually bought by local authorities from homes run by the non-profit organisations and private businesses.
+There used to be many more local authority run care homes than there are today and beds are now mainly paid for by local authorities within the private and non-profit care homes.

 Registered care homes